justin-chizer/terraform-aks/README.md

 }
 ```

+Also store:
+- CLIENT_ID
+- CLIENT_SECRET
+- SUBSCRIPTION_ID
+- TENANT_ID
-Also store CLIENT_ID CLIENT_SECRET SUBSCRIPTION_ID and TENANT_ID each as their own GitHub Secret.
+each as their own GitHub Secret.